hcientist/OnlinePythonTutor/v3/docs/opt-trace-format.md

 during execution.
 The global analogue for this field is `ordered_globals`.
 (I suppose this field should be named `ordered_locals`, but I haven't gotten around to renaming yet.)

-`frame_id` is a unique integer that identifies this frame; the first executed function gets an ID of 1, and then subsequent calls get successively increasing IDs.
+`frame_id` is an integer that *uniquely* identifies this frame; the first function call (of *any* function) gets a frame ID of 1, and then subsequent calls get successively increasing frame IDs.

 `unique_hash` is a unique string that identifies this frame.
 For now, a simple way to construct `unique_hash` is by concatenating the frame's function name with `frame_id`.